A milk free diet should be composed so that it does not contain any milk or milk constituents.

 - Potato chips (crisps) and popcorn (remember to check the contents)

 - Some brands of Marie and Digestive biscuits.

 - Dried fruit and fig bars.

-- Pancakes made from oat or soy milk or special formula.
+- Pancakes made from plant based drinks or special formula.

 - Potato chips (crisps).